stackpan/vivlio/README.md

 # Vivlio

 βιβλίο (Reading: Vivlio) in Greek means book.
 This is just simple Book management API.
-The goal in this project is implementing HATEOAS architecture, authentication with JWT using OAuth2 Resource Server and method based authorization using built-in Spring Security.
+The goal of this project is implementing HATEOAS architecture, authentication with JWT using OAuth2 Resource Server and method based authorization using built-in Spring Security.
 And also implement custom UserDetails and its service that can persisted into database.

 ## Installation